codegregcode/virtual-pet/README.md

 ## Roadmap

-~~\*\*I should hopefully have this all finished by the end of week 4 of this module, which I think is Christmas Day 🙃~~~~\*\*~~
+~~I should hopefully have this all finished by the end of week 4 of this module, which I think is Christmas Day 🙃~~

-I have actually finished following the track for this project, but I still have some plans for this project!
+I have actually finished following the track for this project, but I still have some plans for it!

 - ~~update to object class~~
-- add more properties (with aim to making pets more pokemon-like and able to fight)
 - add gui

+## Application Dependencies

+JavaScript and Jest

 ## Support